A new species of giant isopod, named Bathynomus vaderi, has been discovered by an international team of researchers, including a…

-Scientists from the National University of Singapore (NUS) have developed a highly effective and general molecular design that enables an…
+Pharmaceutical scientists at the National University of Singapore (NUS) have developed a novel chemical reaction that enables the precise functionalisation…

 © National University of Singapore.
 All Rights Reserved.